-- 250,000 gross square feet of office space; - 30,000 gross square feet of retail space; - 600 dwelling units; and - 200 room hotel with conference facilities or 250 additional dwelling units.
-In addition, the following uses should be incorporated into this development: - The existing 900+ space Metro surface parking lot should be reconfigured into an on site underground or above ground facility up to six stories.
-Adequate buffering and landscaping around the parking structure should be provided adjacent to nearby neighborhoods; - To support the development, a portion of the property was dedicated to Fairfax density area and to buffer Metrorail-related development from the existing community.
+- 250,000 gross square feet of office space;

+- 30,000 gross square feet of retail space;

+- 600 dwelling units; and

+• 200-room hotel with conference facilities or 250 additional dwelling units.

+In addition, the following uses should be incorporated into this development:

+- The existing 900[±] space Metro surface parking lot should be reconfigured into an on-site underground or above-ground facility up to six stories.
+Adequate buffering and landscaping around the parking structure should be provided adjacent to nearby neighborhoods; - To support the development, a portion of the property was dedicated to Fairfax County for Mount Eagle Park in order to provide needed park facilities in this high density area and to buffer Metrorail-related development from the existing community.